Schedule

 What is an oral cancer screening?

 A quick exam that checks your mouth and throat for early signs of oral cancer or precancerous changes.
-Your dentist looks at your lips, cheeks, gums, tongue, palate, and throat and may feel your jaw and neck for lumps or swelling.
+Your dentist looks at your lips, cheeks, gums, tongue, palate and throat, and may feel your jaw and neck for lumps or swelling.
 Because oral cancer often develops silently—with no noticeable symptoms until late stages—screening during regular dental checkups plays a crucial role in early detection.

 Importance of an oral cancer screening